MehrabRahman/Revan/Readme.md

 Learn a build tool, not a build crutch, by making our own using just bash and the jdk.

 ## Highlights
-- `rvn` script that cleans, verifies, compiles, and packages our application, among other tasks
+- `rvn` script that cleans, verifies, compiles, tests, and packages our application, among other tasks
 - `dependencies.txt` listing URLs of required jars.
 - Debug run setting appropriate log level
 - Executable jar